-In 2009, the California Office of Health Hazard Assessment set a public health goal for lead in drinking water at 0.2 ppb to protect against harm to the brain and nervous system in children.
-This health guideline was based on studies of children showing that an increase of 1 ug/dL of lead in blood was correlated with a decrease of one IQ point.
+In 2009, the California Office of Health Hazard Assessment set a public health goal for lead in drinking water at 0.2 ppb to protect against harm to children’s brains and nervous systems.
+This health guideline was based on studies of children showing that an increase of 1 microgram per deciliter of lead in blood correlated with a decrease of one IQ point.

 What can water utility customers do?

-- You have lead-based water lines leading to your house;
+- You have lead-based water lines leading to your house.

 - You drink water from a private well and your local public health department detects lead in well water in your area.

-CDC, Sources of Lead: Water.
+Centers for Disease Control and Prevention.
+Sources of Lead: Water.
 2016.
-Available at www.cdc.gov/nceh/lead/tips/water.htm
+Available at www.cdc.gov/nceh/lead/tips/water.htm.

-O. Milman and J. Glenza, At Least 33 US Cities Used Water Testing 'Cheats' Over Lead Concerns.
-Guardian News, 2016.
-Available at www.theguardian.com/environment/2016/jun/02/lead-water-testing-cheats-chicago-boston-philadelphia
+O. Milman and J. Glenza.
+At Least 33 US Cities Used Water Testing 'Cheats' Over Lead Concerns.
+The Guardian, 2016.
+Available at www.theguardian.com/environment/2016/jun/02/lead-water-testing-cheats-chicago-boston-philadelphia.